 - Snowy Sleigh Bells: The obligatory ice world, Diamond Dust has light, jingling bells as part of their soundtrack.

-- Soundtrack Dissonance: As many have noted, the Final Fight theme in the Genesis version sounds oddly relaxing for a Final Boss listen to it here.
+- Soundtrack Dissonance: The Final Fight theme in the Genesis version sounds oddly relaxing for a Final Boss.

-- Spiritual Successor: To the Flicky arcade game, which also revolved around guiding small bird creatures to a goal while avoiding enemies.
+- Spiritual Successor: To the Flicky arcade game, which also revolved around guiding small birds to a goal while avoiding enemies.

 - Tactical Suicide Boss: The True Final Boss.
 The only time you can damage the final weapon is by hitting it when it briefly enters the platform Sonic is standing on.
 It will do this on every phase (you have to hit it to advance to the next phase and you have to go through each phase twice).
 Particularly egregious on the third phase, where you must dodge its spiked hands, as the ship isn't visible at the platform like it is on the other phases.
 The only time you see the boss on this phase is when it shows up for the sole purpose of being smacked and advancing the battle.